pretix/pretix-docs/docs/guides/pretixscan/android.md

 Then, tap :btn:Manual setup:.
 Enter the system URL and token displayed in the pretix backend below the QR code.

+If you want to grant authorization to a device belonging to a person who does not have access to the pretix backend, send them the QR code.
+Alternatively, send them the system URL and token.

 ![Screen in pretixSCAN, asking you to choose the event for which you want to scan tickets.](../../assets/screens/scan/select-event.png "Select event screenshot")

 Once you scanned the QR code or entered the token successfully, the app will ask you to select the event for which you want to scan tickets.